jaxon-php/jaxon-core/README.md

 Documentation
 ------------

-The project documentation is available in [English](http://www.jaxon-php.org/docs/en/) and [French](http://www.jaxon-php.org/docs/fr/).
+The project documentation is available in [English](http://www.jaxon-php.org/en/docs/) and [French](http://www.jaxon-php.org/fr/docs/).

-Some sample codes are provided in the [jaxon-php/jaxon-examples](https://github.com/jaxon-php/jaxon-examples) package, which is installed on a demo server [here](http://www.jaxon-php.org/).
+Some sample codes are provided in the [jaxon-php/jaxon-examples](https://github.com/jaxon-php/jaxon-examples) package, and demonstrated on the website [here](http://www.jaxon-php.org/examples/).

 Contribute
 ----------